grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/08 Test Comparison.md

 ## Test comparison mode

-After you select a test, you'll be brought into *comparison mode*.
+After you select a test, k6 brings you to *comparison mode*.
-When you activate this mode, layout of the Performance Overview section changes quite a bit.
+When you activate this mode, the layout of the Performance Overview section changes quite a bit.

 Controls for changing base and target test runs appear, and the overview chart now renders time series for the two compared test runs.
 Solid lines represent the base run, and dashed lines represent the compared target.